sicotteh/CAVA/cava/ensembldb/README.md

 the transcript sequence (from GRh38) and GRCh37.

-In MANE 1.3, some of the refseq (also) have the ids that are not purely refseq, they are derived from refseq ids with an extra  '_[0-9]' suffix.
+In MANE ${MANEVERSION}, some of the refseq (also) have the ids that are not purely refseq, they are derived from refseq ids with an extra  '_[0-9]' suffix.
 For MANE 1.3 this is what we got.

 - 19290 transcripts in GRCh38 MANE 1.3 on chroms 1-22,X,Y,M